GIGABOOST.AI

 • Neglecting Your Own Profile: If an investor clicks back to your profile and it hasn't been updated with your latest traction or your 4-method company valuation, the warming loop breaks.

 By the time the founder is actually pitching, they've already de-risked the "cold start" problem.
-They arrive in the inbox with 35%+ meeting rates because the investor has already been "warmed" by a consistent, high-signal social presence.
+They arrive in the inbox with {{STAT:35%+|Meeting rates for founders who complete the 7-day LinkedIn warming sequence before emailing}} because the investor has already been "warmed" by a consistent, high-signal social presence.

-Fundraising is a game of credibility.
-A "cold" email is an uphill battle against an investor's natural skepticism.
-By utilizing a LinkedIn warming strategy, you build a foundation of trust before you ever ask for a dollar.
-In a world of 340,000+ potential backers, the founders who win are the ones who know how to be seen before they are heard.
+Fundraising is a game of credibility — a "cold" email is an uphill battle against an investor's natural skepticism, and LinkedIn warming is how you eliminate that uphill entirely.
+By building a foundation of trust before you ever ask for a dollar, you arrive in the inbox as a peer rather than a stranger.

+In a world of 340,412+ potential backers, the founders who win are the ones who know how to be seen before they are heard.
 You are one week away from turning your "Cold List" into a "Warm Pipeline."

-Start your investor pipeline for $1 at GIGABOOST.AI.
+Start your investor pipeline with GIGABOOST.AI.

 Put these strategies into action